by Elizabeth Wein

 Even I, who actively avoids anything Holocaust, know about the horrors of Ravensbrück.

 And yet, even though Wein captures the horrors, and the crimes, and the terribleness (I can’t seem to find a word strong enough) of Ravensbrück, it isn’t a hopeless, dark book.
-Even though Ruth is changed permanently by her six months (only six measly months!
+Even though Rose is changed permanently by her six months (only six measly months!
 How did people survive years there?), she retains her will to survive.
 And Wein has created a cohort of strong, amazing, wonderful (again, there is no word strong enough) women who do just that: survive.
 It’s amazing — and inspiring — to read.

 I’m so glad I did.